The donation of plasma

 Safe donation

-The lost volume of liquid will be reintegrated in the donor through fluid intakes before and after the sampling.
+The volume of the lost fluid is replenished in the donor through some fluid intake before and after the collection.

 Plasma composition

-The donation of plasma plays a fundamental role in the treatment of many chronic diseases, including several rare diseases.
+Plasma donation plays a vital role in the treatment of many chronic and/or rare diseases.

-Many genetic disorders can be treated only through the administration of plasma or of active substances coming from it.
+Many genetic disorders are only treated through the administration of plasma or other derived active substances.

 Coagulation factors

-They are used for the treatment of haemophilia and other congenital haemorrhagic disorders.
+Coagulation factors are used in the treatment of haemophilia and other congenital bleeding disorders.

 Immunoglobulins

-They are used for the treatment of primitive immunodeficiencies and of many neurological disorders.
+Immunoglobulins are used in the treatment of primary immunodeficiencies and of many neurological disorders.

 Plan your donation

-In order to donate plasma, it is important to arrange the donation with the Associations (AVIS, Red Cross, FRATRES, FIDAS) on the basis of the regional and national planning.
+To donate plasma you must arrange your donation with a Blood Establishment or one of the donor Associations (AVIS, Red Cross, FRATRES, FIDAS) according to the regional and national planning system.